gnosis/cowswap/src/custom/pages/TermsAndConditions/TermsAndConditions.md

        with any other wallet.
     2. An ERC 20 token to trade
-    3. Depending on whether you interact with the Protocol on Ethereum mainnet or an Ethereum Virtual Machine compatible validation mechanism, sufficient ETH or the networks native crypto asset in your Wallet, respectively, to pay for transactions fees, which are incurred through the Protocol on Ethereum or the Ethereum Virtual
+    3. Depending on whether you interact with the Protocol on Ethereum Mainnet or an Ethereum Virtual Machine compatible validation mechanism, sufficient ETH or the networks native crypto asset in your Wallet, respectively, to pay for transactions fees, which are incurred through the Protocol on Ethereum or the Ethereum Virtual